If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 What Is WooCommerce Hosting?

-Similar to WordPress hosting, Woocommerce hosting is also a shared hosting optimized for WooCommerce.
+Like WordPress hosting, Woocommerce hosting is also a shared hosting optimized for WooCommerce.

 Your hosting environment will be optimized for speed, security, and other aspects of a Woocommerce store.